 3. The Eden Project

-The Eden Project is a botanical garden in Cornwall, UK, famous for its iconic biomes, which are large geodesic structures made of steel and ETFE (ethylene tetrafluoroethylene).
-They house a variety of plants from different climate zones.
+The Eden Project, the world’s largest greenhouse, is a botanical garden in Cornwall, UK, famous for its iconic biomes, large geodesic structures made of steel and ETFE (ethylene tetrafluoroethylene).
+They house a rich variety of plants from different climate zones.

 One example of biomimicry at the Eden Project is the use of ETFE, a lightweight and durable material that is highly transparent and resistant to UV radiation.
 This material mimics the properties of the cuticle, a protective layer found on the leaves of many plants that helps to regulate temperature and prevent water loss.

 Another example of biomimicry in architecture at the Eden Project is using passive ventilation systems inspired by termite mounds.
 The biomes capture and store solar energy during the day, which is then released at night to create a natural convection current that circulates fresh air through the building.
 The way inspired this system is that termite mounds use natural convection currents to regulate temperature and humidity.

 Garden by the Bay in Singapore shows how biomimicry applies to urban design and landscape architecture.
 Here are some ways in which Garden by the Bay uses biomimicry: